jnu4health/boto3-tcga-downloader/README.md

 A helper script to download or inspect a specific file/folder by its UUID without a manifest.
 *   Useful for ad-hoc downloads or inspecting the contents of a specific UUID folder on S3.

+### 3. `generate_retry_manifest.py` (Retry Helper)
+Extract failed downloads from log files and generate a retry manifest.
+*   Parses download logs to identify failed files
+*   Creates a new manifest containing only failed downloads
+*   Useful for targeted retry without reprocessing successful downloads

 ## Prerequisites

 *   Python 3.x